Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 Ethereum's introduction of smart contract technology, the programmability of tokens, and blockchains' ability to allow easy provenance tracking meant that non-fungible assets could now take a digital form — NFTs.

-NFTs have created new opportunities for creators, artists, and collectors to buy, sell, and trade unique digital content that was previously difficult to monetize or authenticate.
+NFTs have created new opportunities for creators, artists, collectors, and brands to buy, sell, and trade unique digital content that was previously difficult to monetize or authenticate.

 NFT technology takes ownership a step further with fractionalization.
 Unlike non-fungible assets of the real world like paintings, cars, and other collectibles, digital assets such as NFTs can be easily split into infinitely small fractions.